rehmannajam7/tcv2/README.md

 #### Integrations
 - Slack Integration to manage conversations directly from Slack.
 - Dialogflow Integration for chatbot automation.
-- Dashboard Apps to embed internal tools within Chatwoot.
+- Dashboard Apps to embed internal tools within ThumbCrowd.
-- Shopify Integration to view and manage customer orders right within Chatwoot.
+- Shopify Integration to view and manage customer orders right within ThumbCrowd.
 - Use Google Translate to translate messages from your customers in realtime.
-- Create and manage Linear tickets within Chatwoot.
+- Create and manage Linear tickets within ThumbCrowd.

 #### Reports & Insights
 - Live View of ongoing conversations for real-time monitoring.